rydmike/rydmike.github.io/gridview.md

 ## Responsive Grids in Flutter

-This is a Flutter responsive Web grid demo and test.
+This is a Flutter responsive web grid demo and test.
 I made it with a very early version of Flutter for Web.
 The current published build is made with a much older version of Flutter than recent ones.
-I should really refresh the build and update the demo a bit too, but is still works and serves it purposes as is.
+I should really refresh the build and update the demo a bit too, but it still works and serves it purposes as it is too.

 The demo also includes an early Web layout test I made with [**Romain Rastel's**](https://twitter.com/lets4r) popular [**Flutter Staggered Grid View package**](https://pub.dev/packages/flutter_staggered_grid_view).